List of Squid Game characters: Ji-yeong

 Ji-yeong, also known as Player 240, is portrayed by Lee Yoo-mi.
-Prior to her joining the games, Ji-young was an ex-convict who was recently released from jail for the murder of her abusive father, who was an alcoholic pastor and the killer of her mother.
+Prior to her joining the games, Ji-yeong was an ex-convict who was recently released from jail for the murder of her abusive father, who was an alcoholic pastor and the killer of her mother.

-During the game, Ji-yeong forms an alliance with Kang Sae-byeok (HoYeon Jung).
+During the game, Ji-yeong forms an alliance with Kang Sae-byeok.
 In the Marbles game, after a conversation about their pasts, Ji-yeong decides to sacrifice herself so Sae-byeok can advance further in the game, believing she has more of a reason to win than her.

 Byeong-gi

 Byeong-gi, also known as Player 111 or "The Doctor", is portrayed by Yoo Sung-joo.
 He is a disgraced doctor who conspires with some of the Masked Men to harvest the organs of deceased or nearly dead players in exchange for extra food and leaked information on the upcoming games.
 He also joins Jang Deok-su's gang and provides them the information.
 When the guards fail to get him information, Byeong-gi goes on a rampage and kills a guard in an attempt to escape.
 As a result, he is killed alongside the guards he worked with by the Front Man, and their bodies are hung for display prior to the Marbles game to make an example out of them for cheating.
+In season two, the staff comment on how they hired doctors specifically for the organ procurement instead of relying on one of the participants.